 While activation of CEF is known to be essential in plants and algae exposed to short-term stress, the discovery of a strong CEF capacity in a psychrophilic, halotolerant alga suggests that there is a previously unappreciated role for CEF during long-term adaptation to environmental stress.
-We hypothesized that UWO 241 utilizes CEF and ROS detoxification as long-term stress acclimation mechanisms to maintain photostasis and protect the photosynthetic apparatus from photooxidative damage.
+We hypothesized that constitutive CEF and ROS detoxification allows UWO 241 to survive multiple stresses by maintaining photostasis and protecting the photosynthetic apparatus from photooxidative damage.
 We tested this hypothesis by comparing growth physiology as well as PSII and PSI photochemistry in UWO 241 and a related mesophilic species, Chlamydomonas raudensis SAG 49.72, acclimated to long-term stress conditions (high light, low temperature, high salinity).
-We also monitored production of a major ROS (O_2^-) as well as activity of two key enzymes of the AsA-GSH pathway (Ascorbate Peroxidase, APX; Glutathione Reductase, GR).
+We also monitored production of a major ROS (O_2^-) as well as activity of two key enzymes of the AsA-GSH pathway (Ascorbate Peroxidase, APX; Glutathione Reductase, GR) and levels of AsA-GSH substrate, ascorbate.
 Our study shows that UWO 241 possesses robust ability to acclimate to long-term photooxidative stress by both avoiding ROS production by maintaining photostasis through CEF and relying on constitutive ROS detoxification.
 We suggest that this reliance on the redundant systems allow the organism to withstand long-term exposure to multiple stressors in its native habitat while minimizing energy expenditures for repair processes.